 The client's approval is so important, and that's what we live on and when we're happy it's just fantastic, it's brilliant but obviously, with this work, some people just don't say anything, they're not thinking about whether it looks nice, for example with a headstone, they're thinking about the person they've lost, which is fair enough.

-F: When I began, I was approached by a neighbour who said "Oh you're artistic, you can make me a stone for my dog" and that's when I loved it.
+When I began, I was approached by a neighbour who said: "Oh you're artistic, you can make me a stone for my dog" and that's when I loved it.
 It was for a reason I began.
 It's a very different technique from wood-carving, you use different chisels.
-I love the long-lastingness of stone, know it's going to be there long after you've gone in hundreds of years time.
-It give you the feeling of leaving your mark.
+I love the long-lastingness of stone, know it's going to be there long after you've gone in hundreds of years' time.
+It gives you the feeling of leaving your mark.

-F: Yes, we do a lot of coats of arms, crests, badges, at the top of a headstone, particularly at top of headstone, things like tudor roses.
-There's a set way to carve a tudor rose, there's a discipline, it's got to be right.
+Yes, we do a lot of coats of arms, crests, badges, at the top of a headstone, particularly at top of the headstone, things like Tudor roses.
+There's a set way to carve a Tudor rose, there's a discipline, it's got to be right.
 You need to know the rules to break them, you need to know what you can do.
-If you have a coat of arms that's given to you in a rectangle but it's go to go in a circle you need to know what you're allowed to bend because otherwise it won't be correct.
-So when we do a design for a coat of arms, normally we send it to college of arms in London to check.
+If you have a coat of arms that's given to you in a rectangle but it's going to go in a circle you need to know what you're allowed to bend because otherwise, it won't be correct.
+So when we do a design for a coat of arms, normally we send it to the college of arms in London to check.
 It's got to be right.
-There's nothing worse than seeing a coat of arms when they've put the letters on the scroll, the motto in v-cut, it's got to be raised lettering, because it's embroidery, just little things like that I think are important.
+There's nothing worse than seeing a coat of arms when they've put the letters on the scroll, the motto in v-cut, it's got to be raised lettering because it's embroidery, just little things like that I think are important.
 Details.

-I'm inspired by letter designers, type designers, stone masons and architecture's a huge inspiration.
-With proportions and shapes there are rules which you have to know and then you have to break the rules for example with golden section.
-I can't make every make every headstone I make perfect dimensions with perfect proportions because it's little bit boring after a while, but you have to know the rules.
+I'm inspired by letter designers, type designers, stonemasons and architecture are a huge inspiration.
+With proportions and shapes, there are rules which you have to know and then you have to break the rules for example with the golden section.
+I can't make every headstone I make perfect dimensions with perfect proportions because it's a little bit boring after a while, but you have to know the rules.

 I think if I didn't love this then I would just be rubbish at it, you have to love it.